Jamar Dixon: Pacific FC

 On January 21, 2020, Dixon signed with Canadian Premier League side Pacific FC.
 He made his debut as a substitute on August 15 against the HFX Wanderers.
 Prior to the 2021 season, Dixon was named Pacific FC captain due to the retirement of former captain Marcel de Jong.
 In January 2022, he signed a new one-year contract with Pacific.
 In September 2022 Pacific announced that at the conclusion of the season Dixon would be retiring.
 Upon his retirement, Pacific announced Dixon would be joining the club's front office as their Manager of Football and Player Development.

 International career

 Dixon made his debut for the Canadian national team in a friendly against the United States on February 5, 2016.
 In August 2016, Dixon was called up for Canada's final fourth round qualifiers for the 2018 FIFA World Cup against Honduras and El Salvador.

 Personal life

 Dixon was born in Ottawa to a Jamaican father and a Barbadian mother.
 He is a cousin of former professional basketball player Ryan Bell.
+His nephew, Elijah Roche, is also a professional soccer player.